alixedi/land/apps/adi.md

       clips and so our app has the same content as the official app.

-      In addition to DVSA-licensed content, the Driving Theory Untangled app has exclusive features that are designed to help you over the line.
+      In addition to DVSA-licensed content, the ADI Theory Untangled app has exclusive features that are designed to help you over the line.
 For example - hazard guide, instant search, smart revision and a universal progress tracker.
   - title: Why does the ADI Theory Untangled app have only 34 hazard perception clips?
     text: >-
-      The 34 hazard perception clips in the Driving Theory Untangled app are the only hazard perception clips that are being licensed by DVSA at the moment.
+      The 34 hazard perception clips in the ADI theory Untangled app are the only hazard perception clips that are being licensed by DVSA at the moment.